Research areas

 Research Area D: Texts and Commentaries, Canon Formation, and Censorship

-The research field "Texts and Commentaries, Canon Formation, and Censorship" focuses on the processes of canon formation and their interconnection with the selection, correction, translation, dissemination, and censorship of texts.
-In addition, the researchers aim to take a comparative look at the relationship between texts and commentaries across different cultures.
+The research area "Texts and Commentaries, Canon Formation, and Censorship" explores the processes of canon formation and their interconnection with the selection, correction, translation, dissemination, and censorship of texts.
+In addition, researchers in this area will compare how different cultures have understood the relationship between texts and commentaries.

 Research Area E: Migration and Translation of Texts

-The migration of texts is of interest to researchers in the field of "Migration and Translation of Texts" in several respects: they ask how texts have been moved across places, times, and media.
-In doing so, they examine practices of textual adaptation, translation, retextualization, summarization, and abridgement, as well as the possible changes that these practices bring about.
+Researchers in the area "Migration and Translation of Texts" retrace how texts have moved between different places, periods, and media.
+In doing so, they examine practices of textual adaptation, translation, retextualization, summary, and abridgement, and analyse the changes that these practices can effect.